saudG1997/JavaScript/strings/string.md

-* With Template literals, it is possible to use both single as well as double quotes inside a String let sentence = ` The name "is" Lorien's`
+* With Template literals, it is possible to use both single as well as double quotes inside a String let sentence = ` The name "is" Lorien's` where,
-        // ` is a backtics
+            ` is a backtics
-        // "" is a double quote
+            "" is a double quote
-        // '' is a single quote
+            '' is a single quote

 * We can insert variables directly in Template literal.
 This is called string interpolation let a = `This is ${name}`   // name is a variables